*Edited: This was originally written in 2014. SEO is constantly evolving, so this post is slightly outdated.*

 Google DOES prefer sites that load faster over sites that take longer to load.
 One thing that effects load time is image size.
 If you are uploading a lot of pictures to your blog, it is best to RESIZE BEFORE you upload them.
 Better yet, if you have access to Photoshop, SAVE FOR WEB.

-For example, if you upload a full size image at 6014 X 4016 pixels, that is a HUGE file size.
+For example, if you upload a full size image at 6014 X 4016 pixels and it’s 5.9M, that is a HUGE file size.
 Huge.
 You can still upload it to your blog, but then you will have to resize it once you’ve uploaded it into your media library, using the percentage scale down tool.
+And even then it only resizes the pixel, not the actual file size.
 Does that make sense?
 So, it’s best to go ahead and resize that file down to an appropriate size for web BEFORE you upload it and take up all that space.

 Here is what Photoshop’s Save For Web feature looks like…